 The Lord Jesus performed the miracle of raising Lazarus from the dead, which lets us recognize that His identity is God Himself and achieve a completely new awareness of His true identity and all that He has and is, and finally we are able to truly believe in and follow Him.
 This miracle the Lord Jesus performed is extremely meaningful.

-The book says, “When the Lord Jesus brought Lazarus back from the dead, He used one line: ‘Lazarus, come forth.’
-He said nothing aside from this—what do these words represent?
-They represent that God can accomplish anything through speaking, including resurrecting a dead man.
-When God created all things, when He created the world, He did so with words.
-He used spoken commands, words with authority, and just like that all things were created.
-It was accomplished like that.
-This single line spoken by the Lord Jesus was just like the words spoken by God when He created the heavens and earth and all things; it equally held the authority of God, the ability of the Creator.
-All things were formed and stood fast because of words from God’s mouth, and just the same, Lazarus walked out from his tomb because of the words from the Lord Jesus’ mouth.
+The book says, “When the Lord Jesus brought Lazarus back from the dead, He used only these few words: ‘Lazarus, come forth.’
+He said nothing aside from this.
+So, what do these words demonstrate?
+They demonstrate that God can accomplish anything by speaking, including resurrecting a dead man.
+When God created all things, when He created the world, He did so with words—spoken commands, words with authority, and in this way all things were created, and thus, it was accomplished.
+These few words spoken by the Lord Jesus were just like the words spoken by God when He created the heavens and earth and all things; in the same way, they held the authority of God and the power of the Creator.
+All things were formed and stood fast because of words from God’s mouth, and in the same way, Lazarus walked out from his tomb because of the words from the Lord Jesus’ mouth.
 This was the authority of God, demonstrated and realized in His incarnate flesh.
 This type of authority and ability belonged to the Creator, and to thein whom the Creator was realized.
 This is the understanding taught to mankind by God bringing Lazarus back from the dead” (“God’s Work, God’s Disposition, and God Himself III”).

 After reading the words in the book, I realized that this miracle of raising Lazarus from the dead makes us not only know the true identity of the Lord Jesus—the flesh of God incarnate, but also understand a fact: Though in outward appearance the Lord Jesus seems ordinary and normal, the words from His mouth are the truth, with the authority and power, and are able to command man’s birth and death and rule over the life and death of all things.